The-Yak-Collective/yakcollective/help.md

 The first one is not part of the website and merely contains this helpfile.
 Please do not edit it by mistake while reading the help.
 Following are:

-* *members* which is used for adding and editing member data.
+* *members*, used for adding and editing member data.
-* *projects* which is used for adding and editing project data.
+* *projects*, used for adding and editing project data.
-* *sequences* which is used for adding and editing sequence data.
+* *sequences*, used for adding and editing sequence data.
-* *slogans & tips* which is used for adding and editing slogans (what you see on bottom of page) and tips data (what you see if you find the tips).
+* *slogans & tips*, used for adding and editing slogans (what you see on bottom of page) and tips data (what you see if you find the tips).
-* *pages* which is used for editing the static text on pages.
+* *pages*, used for editing the static text on pages.
-* *netlify.toml* for managing some configuration information of the Netlify system. you probably should ignore this.
+* *netlify.toml*, for managing some configuration information of the Netlify system. you probably should ignore this.

 ## Typical Activities

-\###Edit a regular page###
+### Edit a regular page###

 * Select the *Pages* collection
 * Select a page to edit, from the collection list